Skip to content

 About Instagram

-Instagram’s easy-to-use, built-in-app, photo editing features has made it a favorite among young people.
+Instagram’s easy-to-use, built-in-app photo editing features have made it a favourite among young people.

 “We believe these are different experiences that complement each other.
 But in order to do this well, we need to be mindful about keeping and building on Instagram’s strengths and features rather than just trying to integrate everything into Facebook.
 That’s why we’re committed to building and growing Instagram independently.”
 Mark Zuckerberg said in a statement at the time.